 Volunteer Efforts and Recognition.
 CSPF recognizes the critical role volunteers play in improving, maintaining, enhancing and advocating for our magnificent state parks.
 Grants of this nature are primarily supported by the Ranger Lane Volunteer Enhancement Fund—established in 1996 for former CSPF Trustee and Honorary State Park Ranger Bill Lane.
+Anchor California Lager will support grants in this category as well.
 Grants will be considered for volunteer-related activities including but not limited to:

 - Recruitment, training and recognition of volunteers